 Why both master’s and doctorate in one program?
 The increasing complexity of patient care, the volume of knowledge available today, and the very important need for the profession of nursing to help guide the future of health care policy and practice means that it’s critical for nurses to advance beyond the master’s level.
 This is an important time for health care policy in this country, and an important time for the profession of nursing.
 Your DNP will prepare you to elevate nursing to the next level and make a meaningful and positive impact.
 Be at the forefront of emerging roles, and complete population focused applied research with your selected patient population as part of the DNP program.

-The final two years of the program are offered entirely online with no campus visit required allowing you to work as a nurse practitioner while you earn your DNP.
+The final two (or three) years of the program include the DNP courses and these are offered entirely online with no campus visit required allowing you to work as a nurse practitioner while you earn your DNP.
 As a DNP graduate, you are prepared at the highest level of evidence-based practice.
 Graduates provide primary or acute health care to individuals and populations while providing leadership and innovation to their practice as a doctorally-prepared Advanced Practice Registered Nurse (APRN).
+Additional clinical time is completed in the DNP portion of the program to meet the requirement per the AACN for completion of a total of 1000 post-baccalaureate clinical hours.

 Graduates are awarded a Master of Science, Nursing degree upon completion of the MS portion of the program with a focus as either a Family Nurse Practitioner or Neonatal Nurse Practitioner, and the Doctor of Nursing Practice.